(Last update: Feb. 17, 2021)

-During your travel, make sure to keep tickets, hotel bills, conference fees receipts etc (boarding cards are usually not necessary, but it can't hurt to keep them too).
-You do not need to keep receipts for food or such.
-Instead you get a per-diem (fixed amount of money per day) to cover such costs.
+During your travel, make sure to keep tickets, hotel bills, conference fees, boarding cards etc. You do not need to keep receipts for food, instead you get a "per-diem" (fixed amount of money per day) to cover such costs.

 Please tack all tickets that are not A4 (Paper) size onto an A4 paper, for easier handling.

 Fill it out electronically using e.g. acrobat or another PDF viewer/editor (or the .doc version with Word).
-Sign it and bundle it together with the tickets and bills.
-It would be helpful if you can write somewhere on the forms which fund will fund your travel (e.g. your DFG grant, or your supervisor's overheads or whatever) if you know this.
-If you do not know, not a big problem.
+Sign it and attach tickets, bills etc. It would be helpful if you indicate the funding source for your business trip, e.g. your DFG grant or your supervisor's overheads.

-Now give this package to the secretary of your department.
+Now pass this package to the administration of your department.

-It may take some time before you get your money back.
-If it takes too long, you can ask the secretary if there is information where the process currently is.
+It may take some time before you receive your reimbursement.
+If it takes too long, you can ask your administration about the status of the reimbursement process.